tile38/tile38.github.io/README.md

 ### Edit Content

-Only pages with an EDIT button can be modified.
-The EDIT button can be found at the top right corner of the middle panel of any page found under the "Commands" or "Docs" categories.
+Only pages with an <button style="border-color:#0d6c9b;border-style:solid;border-radius:3px;padding:8px">EDIT</button> button can be modified.
+The <button style="border-color:#0d6c9b;border-style:solid;border-radius:3px;padding:8px">EDIT</button> button can be found at the top right corner of the middle panel of any page found under the "Commands" or "Docs" categories of the [Tile38 documentation website](https://tile38.com/).

-**The EDIT button is not visible on screens smaller than 1,024 pixels wide.**
+**The <button style="border-color:#0d6c9b;border-style:solid;border-radius:3px;padding:8px">EDIT</button> button is not visible on screens smaller than 1,024 pixels wide.**

+To edit an existing document, click on its <button style="border-color:#0d6c9b;border-style:solid;border-radius:3px;padding:8px">EDIT</button> button, which will take you to that page's markdown file in the _master_ branch of this repository.
+If you are an admin member of this repository, follow the instructions in the [Admin Members](#admin-members) section of this document; otherwise see the [Other Contributers](#other-contributers) section.

 #### Admin Members